Grief Counseling & Support Groups in NC

 Support Groups and Events

-Grief support groups provide a safe, accepting space for individuals to share their experiences with others navigating similar losses.
-All of our support groups are free and open to Carolina Caring clients and those in the community who have experienced loss.
+All of our support groups are free and open to Carolina Caring clients and those in the community who are experiencing loss.

 Brighter Days for Children